grdddj/done-for-today/plan.md

 ## Deep work

-TR - tutorial flow
+Review of Rust codebase

-TR - button improvements
+TR - analyzing new issues

-TR - fix coinjoin loaders
+TR - Coinjoin and tutorial PRs

-Review minor visual tweaks PR

 ## Other work